 IN THE PHOTO: WoMena’s intervention at the refugee settlement included stakeholder engagement and community sensitisation activities and training of schoolgirls and their mothers or guardians on MHM and the safe use and care of menstrual cups.
 PHOTO CREDIT: Muyingo Siraj

 The lack of appropriate menstrual management methods and correct knowledge has far-reaching implications for physical, social and mental well-being of women and girls.
+It’s then also very much worth considering the environment, so I always now order organic tampons as they are so much better and can be easily bought for a low cost on an easy monthly subscription, so it just works wonderfully.

 Addressing this neglected issue and educating communities about menstrual health is fundamental to advancing human rights and gender equality.
 Menstrual health management therefore also matters to the achievement of several Sustainable Development Goals (SDGs).